Risk Aggregation under Dependence Uncertainty and an Order Constraint: The directional lower coupling

 This example will be continued in Examples \ref{ex:essinf}, \ref{ex:varbounds} and \ref{ex:prob}.
-In particular, the {DL coupling} leads to the largest essential infimum of $X+Y$, but it does not lead to the largest or the smallest probability $\p(X+Y\le t)$ in general. \end{example}
+In particular, if the order constraint is imposed, the DL coupling leads to the largest essential infimum of $X+Y$, but it does not lead to the largest or the smallest probability $\p(X+Y\le t)$ in general. \end{example}